i-agrawal/machine-learning/README.md

       Imagine trying to write a program to play chess.
       An easy solution is we have the computer calculate every outcome and choose accordingly.
-      Let see how that would work.
+      Let see how that would work out.

-        After each player makes one move there are 400 different outcomes.
-        After each player makes two moves there are 72,084 different outcomes.
-        After each player makes three moves there are more than 9 million outcomes.
-        After each player makes four moves there are more than 288 billion outcomes.
-        After each player makes fourty moves there are more moves than electrons in the universe.
+        Moves           Outcomes
+        1               400
+        2               72,084
+        3               9+ million
+        4               288+ billion
+        ...
+        40              More electrons than in the universe

       So yeah...
-I dont think my computer cant even handle 4 moves.
+I dont think my computer can even handle 4 moves.
       Lets not calculate every outcome.

       Instead lets look at how children learn to play the game.

-        A child would just try playing the game first.
+        A child would try playing the game first.
         Then when they lose they will try again.
         After repeating this process again and again the child will get better.